-Contemporary Acupuncture takes an ancient therapy and re-defines its mechanisms and effects using present-day scientific understanding of human physiology.
-At first glance, Contemporary Acupuncture may look strikingly similar to traditional Chinese acupuncture.
+Contemporary Medical Acupuncture takes an ancient therapy and re-defines its mechanisms and effects using present-day scientific understanding of human physiology.
+At first glance, Contemporary Medical Acupuncture may look strikingly similar to Traditional Chinese Acupuncture.
 Small thin needles are inserted into various points in the body, including hands, feet and scalp, and left in place for a period of time before removal.
 At times the practitioner may attach a small electrical device to one or more needles to aid in treatment and at other times may choose to use no electrical input.
-However, considerable differences exist between Contemporary Acupuncture theory and the traditional Chinese approach.
+However, considerable differences exist between Contemporary Medical Acupuncture theory and the traditional Chinese approach.
 In contemporary acupuncture, your practitioner treats you only after a conventional medical/neuro-functional diagnosis has been made.
 The practitioner will use acupuncture as a treatment modality along with other therapeutic approaches, as needed.
-The contemporary acupuncture practitioner applies treatment following a conventional (scientific) view and regards the acupuncture as having certain local tissue effects as well as providing segmental analgesia, extra-segmental analgesia, as well as central regulatory effects on the nervous system.
+The Contemporary Medical Acupuncture practitioner applies treatment following a conventional (scientific) view and regards the acupuncture as having certain local tissue effects as well as providing segmental analgesia, extra-segmental analgesia, as well as central regulatory effects on the nervous system.

 In contrast, a traditional Chinese acupuncturist makes a diagnosis in terms of complex theories regarding disturbance in the body’s balance that needs to be corrected with needles.
 These imbalances will often be characterized by excess or deficiency with respect to what are considered the five elements, water, fire, earth, metal and wood.
 Traditional Chinese acupuncturists subscribe to the theory that certain points in the body are characterized by each of the five elements.